davidmalcolm/texi2rst/output/_build/html/_sources/constant-string-objects.txt

 GNU Objective-C provides constant string objects that are generated directly by the compiler.
-You declare a constant string object by prefixing a C constant string with the character :
+You declare a constant string object by prefixing a C constant string with the character @:

 .. code-block:: c++

-    id myString = "this is a constant string object";
+    id myString = @"this is a constant string object";

 The constant string objects are by default instances of the ``NXConstantString`` class which is provided by the GNU Objective-C